Ewelina-C/age-validation-example/README.md

 # age-validation-example

 This repository demonstrates a simple web-based age validation system using HTML, JavaScript, and Playwright for end-to-end testing.
-It includes a form where users can enter their age, with validation that ensures the age falls within a specified range (e.g., between 18 and 65).
+It includes a form where users can enter their age, with validation that ensures the age falls within a specified range.

 ## Features